Mottais/holbertonschool-web_back_end/NoSQL/README.md

     Directory: NoSQL
     File: 8-all.py

-0/9 pts
+0/9 pts.

-9. Insert a document in Python mandatory
+##9.
+Insert a document in Python
+mandatory

 Write a Python function that inserts a new document in a collection based on kwargs: